Choonholic/ChzzkDownloader/doc/en-US/chzzk_clip_manager_manual.en-US.md

 * **Auth Key (NID_AUT)** - Specifies the authorization key of NAVER ID.
 * **Session Key (NID_SES)** - Specifies the session key of NAVER ID.
+* **Ignore authentication credential temporarily** - Sets whether ignore authentication credential temporarily or not.

-For more information on how to get Chzzk authorized credential, please refer to `how_to_get_chzzk_credential.en-US.pdf`.
+For more information on how to get Chzzk authentication credential, please refer to `how_to_get_chzzk_credential.en-US.pdf`.

 ### Directories